 Pain and Suffering Damages

-These damages can include, but are not limited to:
+These Pain and Suffering damages can include, but are not limited to:

 - Physical and mental pain and suffering.
 Specifics will vary, but this category includes the intangible costs associated with the pain of injury and recovery.
 You may deal with more aches and pains than you did before your accident, or be forced to change your daily routines to accommodate the reality of your injury.